 Subscribe to the BookBub Partners Blog to download this checklist as a printable PDF, and keep it handy any time you want to write or update your author bio!

-Courtney Milan’s books have received starred reviews in Publishers Weekly, Library Journal, and Booklist.
-She is a New York Times and a USA Today bestseller and a RITA® winner.
+Courtney Milan writes books about carriages, corsets, and smartwatches.
+Her books have received starred reviews in Publishers Weekly, Library Journal, and Booklist.
+She is a New York Times and a USA Today Bestseller.

-Before she started writing historical romance, Courtney got a graduate degree in theoretical physical chemistry from UC Berkeley.
+Before she started writing romance, Courtney got a graduate degree in theoretical physical chemistry from UC Berkeley.
 After that, just to shake things up, she went to law school at the University of Michigan and graduated summa cum laude.
-Then she did a handful of clerkships with some really important people who are way too dignified to be named here.
+Then she did a handful of clerkships.
 She was a law professor for a while.
 She now writes full-time.

 Why we love it: Courtney concisely leads with her accolades and bestseller status before diving into more personal information with a witty tone.
-She also finishes her bio with a call-to-action for readers to sign up to her mailing list to receive updates from her.
+She also includes a call-to-action for readers to sign up to Weekly Tea, one of her mailing lists.

 Why we love it: Adam begins his bio with his bestseller accolades and a list of his popular titles.
 But we especially love how he also includes his previous experience in children’s literature.
 It’s a fantastic way an author can craft a unique and credible bio using information besides accolades or bestseller status.